 I ride my bike up River Road as often as I can.
-The prayer place is where I stop and give thanks and say prayers.
+The prayer place is where I stop and give thanks.
 I look across the Delaware River at the trees and the water.
 When I took this photo, to my right I heard a kingfisher and to my left, a barred owl (they sometimes call during the day).

 River Road, Callicoon, New York.